The short answer for layovers

 The drive eats the day.
 Mutianyu is the only realistic 10-12 hour layover section.

 International departures need real margin for security and immigration.
-Add this to your day-clock before you book.
+Plan to be back at the airport about 3 hours before departure before you book.

 Doing it from PKX without checking